vuthanhtrung2010/url-shortener/README.md

 1. `./.env`

-   - `DATABASE_URL` get from your self hosted database.
-See full list of supported database by prisma ORM [here](https://www.prisma.io/docs/orm/reference/supported-databases).
+   - `DATABASE_URL` get from your self hosted PostgreSQL database.
-   - `PASSWORD_HASH` your hased desired password for `/dashboard` to create/update/delete URLs, do `pnpm run hash` or `pnpm hash` and type your password, fill in the variable to the variable named `PASSWORD_HASH` in `.env` file.
+   - `PASSWORD_HASH` your hased desired password for `/dashboard` to create/update/delete URLs, do `bun run hash` and type your password, fill in the variable to the variable named `ADMIN_PASSWORD_HASH` in `.env` file.
    - `PORT` is your port number the website listening to.
 Default listening port will be 3000.
-   - `SENTRY_AUTH_TOKEN` (optional for who want to track errors/performance): Get it from [Sentry Dashboard](https://sentry.io/settings/auth-tokens/).
-   - `SENTRY_DSN_ADDRESS` (optional for who want to track errors/performance): Get it from your Sentry project.

 2. `./src/config.tsx`
    - `name` fill your name.
 Make sure it is sort.